 You can make more money flipping burgers at McDonald’s.
 I did that for 5 years part-time and don’t recommend it (because there’s a minimal upside for the time commitment).

-Top renters can make up to $1,000 per month and there is very little time requirement.
+Top renters can make up to $1,000 per month and there is very little time required.
 FriendWithA insurance covers equipment up to $125,000.

 Whether its tools, digital equipment, or sports equipment, you can rent it out on FriendWithA.

 Use my special link to get a $10 cash bonus on your first FriendWithA rental.
 (I might get a cash bonus too).